scryptedapp/arlo/README.md

 - **Stream Types:** The plugin supports three types of video streams pulled from Arlo Cloud:
   - **WebRTC**: This stream option is the standard connection type for most cameras and doorbells through the Arlo app.
 The connection process does take a little longer, but does seem to be reliable.
 Downstream services (like HomeKit) may automatically transcode WebRTC streams for recording because of the audio requirements for HomeKit Secure Video.
+  - **Local RTSP**: This stream is available if the camera and basestation it is connected to support it.
+This stream should connect quickly and keep all communication on the local network for the stream and two-way audio.
+Downstream services (like HomeKit) may automatically transcode Local RTSP streams for live streaming because of the audio requirements for HomeKit Live Streaming.
   - **Cloud RTSP**: This stream is usually faster in connecting and recording.
 Downstream services (like HomeKit) may automatically transcode Cloud RTSP streams for live streaming because of the audio requirements for HomeKit Live Streaming.
   - **Cloud DASH**: This stream is the least reliable and may require additional configurations like `-vcodec h264` when used with FFmpeg.
   - **Synthetic Stream**: Entering a name for a Synthetic stream creates a new stream option that feeds one of the streams above into a synthetically transcode the stream on-demand with the ffmpeg arguments provided.
 You can only feed one stream in at a time here.

   Note that Arlo’s single-stream limitation means you can only use one of these stream types at a time.
-If downstream service (like HomeKit) tries to access a camera while the stream is already open, it may prevent recording.
-Therefore, it is recommended to use the same stream for all streams in Scrypted and the Rebroadcast plugin will handle sending the same stream to multiple places, i.e. streaming while recording.
+If you have one stream selected for streaming and another for recording, if a downstream service (like HomeKit) tries to access a camera while the stream is already open, it may prevent recording.
+Therefore, it is recommended to use the same stream type for all streams in Scrypted and the Rebroadcast plugin will handle sending the same stream to multiple places, i.e. streaming while recording.
+There is a limitation from Arlo on the number of concurrent local live streams that a basestation can handle, the maximum is 5 streams at one time.
+This means that if you have more than 5 cameras connected to a basestation, that only 5 of them can connect and stream locally at a time.
+If 5 cameras are already connected and streaming locally, either live streaming or recording, if any others try to connect and stream locally, it will fail.

-- **Newer Camera Models (e.g., Arlo Essential Gen 2):** If you are using newer models such as the Essential Gen 2, and you are integrating with downstream services (like HomeKit), you may need to transcode the Cloud RTSP/DASH streams for use.
+- **Newer Camera Models (e.g., Arlo Essential Generation 2):** If you are using newer models such as the Essential Generation 2, and you are integrating with downstream services (like HomeKit), you may need to transcode the Cloud RTSP/DASH streams for use.
 This will require using the FFmpeg (TCP) Parser or setting up a Synthetic stream and using the Synthetic stream.
 This is not necessary for WebRTC streaming, but it is required for recording RTSP/DASH streams.

-- **Downstream Plugin RTP Sender:** The recommended RTP Sender in HomeKit or similar plugins is `default`.
+- **Downstream Plugin RTP Sender:** The recommended RTP Sender in the HomeKit plugin or similar plugins is `default`.
 If you have any issues with recording or streaming, try setting the RTP Sender to `FFmpeg`.
-The default configuration helps ensure compatibility between Scrypted and downstream services.
+The default configuration helps ensure compatibility between Scrypted and downstream services (like HomeKit).

 - **Prebuffering:** Enable prebuffering only if the camera is connected to a constant power source (e.g., wall outlet).
 Solar panels often do not provide sufficient power for prebuffering to function correctly.
 This feature is most useful for wired cameras with a steady power supply, and will only work when the camera is plugged into an external power source or does not have a battery.

-> **Bandwidth Usage:** Keep in mind that streaming and recording video uses extra bandwidth, as video and audio streams must travel from your camera to Arlo Cloud, and then from Arlo Cloud to your network, before finally reaching Scrypted.
+> **Bandwidth Usage:** Keep in mind that using anything other than the Local RTSP strema type, streaming and recording video uses extra bandwidth, as video and audio streams must travel from your camera to Arlo Cloud, and then from Arlo Cloud to your network, before finally reaching Scrypted.
 This additional round-trip may affect your network speed and performance.

 ---

-## IMAP 2FA
+## IMAP MFA

-The plugin supports using **IMAP** to automatically retrieve Arlo 2FA codes from email.
-Your Arlo account must have **email** selected as the default 2FA method.
+The plugin supports using **IMAP** to automatically retrieve Arlo MFA codes from email.
+Your Arlo account must have **EMAIL** selected as the default MFA method.

 - Tested with Gmail, but compatible with any IMAP provider.
 - See [Gmail IMAP settings](https://support.google.com/mail/answer/7126229?hl=en).
 - Generate a Gmail [App Password](https://support.google.com/accounts/answer/185833?hl=en) to use in place of your normal password.

-The plugin looks for 2FA codes sent from `do_not_reply@arlo.com`.
+The plugin looks for MFA codes sent from `do_not_reply@arlo.com`.
 If you use an email forwarding service (e.g. iCloud Hide My Email), confirm that the sender address is not overwritten, and update the plugin’s IMAP settings accordingly.

 ---